Rateable value and valuations

 Every commercial property has a rateable value determined by the Valuation Office.
 The rateable value is a professional view of the annual rent for a property if it were available, vacant and to let on the open market.
 Rateable values are based on market rents at an earlier valuation date (“the antecedent date”) - a date specified by the government.

 Statute prescribes the frequency for which rateable values are re-valued so that the values in the Local Rating List are kept up to date.
-The valuation date for the current rating list is 1 April 2021 which came into effect on 1 April 2023.
+The valuation date for the current rating list is 1 April 2024 which comes into effect on 1 April 2026.

 Find out the rateable value of a property